-But understand that content marketing goes beyond written content.
-Videos, podcasts, infographics, social media posts, PDFs, interactive content, and Slide presentations are some of the formats you can use for your content.
+Content marketing, however, goes beyond written content.
+Videos, podcasts, creating infographics, social media posts, PDFs, interactive content, and Slide presentations are some of the formats you can use for your content.

 On the web, your brand is your ultimate identity.
 In a virtual space where your customers don’t meet you in person before transacting business with you, your brand must be trusted.

 If you implement these simple and proven steps, you’ll surely position your startup as a reliable resource for customers.

 Also, keep in mind that you can build brand awareness cheaper than you think.
 It takes a creative mind, but it’s doable.
 For some inspiration, you can read 6 case studies on how to build brand awareness with $0.